aws-amplify/aws-sdk-ios/README.md

 You should use ONE and only one of these ways to import the AWS Mobile SDK.
 Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler/linker errors.

+> Note: If you are using XCFramework using Carthage or Dynamic Frameworks, `AWSMobileClient` is named as `AWSMobileClientXCF`.
+Import `AWSMobileClient` as this:

+        import AWSMobileClientXCF

+and use the it inside without the `XCF` suffix.

+        AWSMobileClient.default.initialize()

 ### CocoaPods

 1. The AWS Mobile SDK for iOS is available through [CocoaPods](http://cocoapods.org).
 If you have not installed CocoaPods, install CocoaPods by running the command: